yueyericardo/chm6586/README.md

 - After that, input `source ~/.bashrc` in your terminal
   Now `gau h2o` should working.
 Note that `gau` only the filename(h2o), not including extension (h2o.com).

 - if you have `first.com` `second.com` `third.com` .You can also use `gau first second third `to run all of them.
-So you can do a lot job in a single line, but I will recommend not do run so much at once, this will use a lot memeory, 3 or 4 at once may be a good choice.
+So you can do a lot job in a single line, but I will recommend not run so much at once, this will use a lot memeory, 3 or 4 at once may be a good choice.